 Prop bets are one of the most popular forms of MLB betting mainly because they add a little spice to a game, especially in fixtures which are less meaningful to the season, such as those in the postseason or the All-Star Game.
 They also bring some extra excitement to some of the finer details of a game, allowing bettors to really immerse themselves in it.
 In addition, you don’t even need to be a hardcore gambler or baseball expert to make a prop wager and enjoy rooting for your winning outcome.

-For instance, you might see an individual player prop bet that looks something like this:
+Most baseball prop bets are wagered on a moneyline.
+For instance, you might see an individual player props bet that looks something like this:

 - Total Hits, Runs and RBI – Manny Machado (SD)

 If you believed Machado would combine for four or more hits, runs and RBI in the game, you would take the over.
 If you saw a 0-for-4 in his immediate future, you’d bet the under.
 In this instance, you would be required to bet $115 to win $100 on either outcome.
 It’s important to note that the moneylines are often set to favor one outcome over the other and encourage wagering on the “underdog” side of the prop.

 Team props vs. player props

 There are two main baseball prop bets: the team prop and the player prop.
 In both cases, the individual or team accomplishment is being wagered on regardless of the actual outcome of the game.